budak7273/HastePotion/README.md

 Survival-friendly datapack for Minecraft that adds an craftable **Potion of Caffeination** that you can drink to receive Haste VIII (8).
-The potion allows you to instant-mine blocks you normally couldn't (namely cobblestone and logs) with Efficiency V (5) tools.
+The potion allows you to instant-mine blocks you normally couldn't (namely cobblestone and logs) with Diamond Efficiency V (5) tools.
-In 1.18, this was updated to be Haste 8 so that instant mining Deepslate with an Efficiency 5 Netherite pickaxe is possible.
+In 1.18, this was updated to be Haste 8 (used to be only Haste 4) so that instant mining Deepslate with an Efficiency 5 Netherite pickaxe is possible.

 After the potion runs out, you will suffer from 8 minutes of Mining Fatigue II (2), as you have overexerted yourself.